simsong/stats_2010/recon/README_multi.md

 dbrtool.py --register REIDENT
 ```

-All of the database reconstructions operate within the same MySQL
-database.
-REIDENT is used as the database prefix.
-It must therefore
+Because the s used as the database prefix, must therefore begin with a
-begin with a letter and contain only letters, numbers, and underbars.
+letter and contain only letters, numbers, and underbars.

 All of the database reconstruction tools in stats_2010/recon have been modified so that they read REIDENT from the Unix environment and then use this as a prefix on every SQL table.

 Database registration creates and initializes the `REIDENT_tracts`
 table from original `tracts` table.

   - (step0 - downloads from the WWW server.
-This only needs to be done once, and doesn't need to be run in our EMR environment.)
+This only needs to be done once, and doesn't need to be run in our EMR environment.
+In fact, this command doesn't work in the EMR environment.)

-These can be run on either the DRIVER or the WORKER node:
+These can be run on either the DRIVER or a single WORKER node:

   - step1 - makes the geofiles underneath the prefix.
 We make a separate set of geofiles for every REIDENT, because it might change.
 When run from dbrtool, it takes 1.5 hours.
 It would go faster if the database server were faster.